sandulhenry/cse15l-lab-reports/lab2.md

 ![Image](./lab2 photos/p1_1.png)

 * The method `handleRequest(URI url)` is called
-* The arguement to that method was the url, `/add-message?s=Hello&user=jpolitz`.
+* The arguement to that method was the url, `/add-message?s=Hi! how are you&user=shenry`.
-* This expanded the `masterString` field, and updated it.
+* This was intended to be added to the `masterString` field, and updated it.
+This field had an empty string as it was `""`.
-* The method breaks down the provided query in the url into a user, "jpolitz" and a message, "Hello".
-These are then added to the master string in the format `jpolitz: Hello`.
+* The method breaks down the provided query in the url into a user, "shenry" and a message, "Hi! how are you".
+These are then added to the master string field in the format `shenry: Hi! how are you`.
 That way, the master string can be returned and printed on site.

 ![Image](./lab2 photos/p1_2.png)

 * The method `handleRequest(URI url)` is called
-* The arguement to that method was the url, `/add-message?s=How are you&user=yash`.
+* The arguement to that method was the url, `/add-message?s=I'm good , how are you&user=akander`.
 * This expanded the `masterString` field, and updated it.
-At this point, the `masterString` already has a value of `jpolitz: Hello`
+At this point, the `masterString` already has a value of `shenry: Hi! how are you`
-* The method breaks down the provided query in the url into a user, "yash" and a message, "How are you".
-These are then added to the master string in the format `yash: How are you`.
+* The method breaks down the provided query in the url into a user, "akander" and a message, "I'm good , how are you".
+These are then added to the master string field in the format `akander: I'm good , how are you`.
 That way, the master string can be updated with concat() and returned to the website.

 ---